14-Day Budget Itinerary for Niue

 Also happening on a Wednesday is the Niue Council of Women’s crafting group inside Makini Hall.
 You are welcome to watch the women in action in all sorts of handicrafts, from weaving to fabric printing to making necklaces made out of yellow shells found in the forest.
 There’s also a little shop at the back of the hall to see the finished works.

-Day 14 – Check Out of Your Accommodation and Depart Niue
+Departure Day – Check Out of Your Accommodation and Depart Niue

 Your time in paradise has come to an end, so say goodbye to your guesthouse hosts who, no doubt, have made you part of the family, and make your way to Hanan Airport to check in your baggage.
 The departure process in Niue is a bit of a lengthy one that’s worth getting to understand in Leaving Niue: The Niue Airport Departure Process.
 You’ll see that you will need to check in your bags earlier than usual before catching your flight.